The Newspaper Press Fund (Journalists' Charity)

 While not explicitly stated, the charity focuses exclusively on:

-- Individual journalists (not organizations)
+- Individual journalists (not organisations)

 - Those meeting strict occupational requirements (minimum 2 years full-time journalism experience, or 7 years for former journalists)